supertime1/Stanford-Algorithm-Course/Course_1/README.md

 # Divide and Conquer, Sorting and Searching. and Randomized Algorithms
-## Algorithms based on Methodology
+## 1.Algorithms based on Methodology
   ### Divide and Conquer
   #### Paradigm
   - DIVIDE into smaller subproblems